Moto G6, Moto G6 Play With 18:9 Displays Launched in India

 Moto G6 and Moto G6 Play have been launched in India, at an event in New Delhi on Monday.
 To recall, the smartphones were first launched globally in April, alongside a third variant - the Moto G6 Plus - which has not yet been brought to India.
 Both the Moto G6 and Moto G6 Play feature 18:9 displays, with the Lenovo-owned company catching up on the trend of taller-than-usual displays that provide a more immersive experience and more visual real estate to users.
 Moto is calling these Max Vision displays, and is using IPS panels.
 As we learnt ahead of the launch, the Moto G6 and Moto G6 Play are exclusive to Amazon India and Flipkart respectively.
-The company has detailed the Moto G6 and Moto G6 Play price in India, as well as their respective availability information.
-Read on for all the details.
 At the launch event, Motorola announced that the latest Google Lens integration is coming to the native camera app, with landmark recognition and smart text selection.

 The Moto G6 price in India starts at Rs.
 13,999 for the 3GB RAM/ 32GB storage variant, going up to Rs.
 15,999 for the 4GB RAM/ 64GB storage variant.
 At this price point, the smartphone competes with the Xiaomi Redmi Note 5 Pro and the Asus ZenFone Max Pro M1.
 It will be available in an Indigo Black colour option.
 It is exclusive to Amazon India online, but will be available via Moto Hub stores.
 It will go on sale from Monday midnight itself.
 Moto G6 launch offers in India include a flat Rs.
 1,250 discount on HDFC credit and debit cards as well as EMI transactions.
 There are also no-cost EMI up to 9 months, up to Rs.
 1,000 extra off on exchange, up to 80 percent off on Kindle ebooks (up to Rs.
 300), and the inclusion of 1-year of Amazon Prime subscription on Airtel postpaid plans worth Rs.
 499 and above.
 Those that shop using the Paytm Mall QR code at Moto Hubs will get Rs.
 1,200 cashback on mobile recharges on Paytm.